JinoArch/tech-repo/content/Blogs/why-hugo.md

 I don't like saving contents in my PC/mobile even if it is a mp3 or mp4 ....
 I pulls all online.

-And from github I can link it to my domain.
+And from [github](https://gohugo.io/hosting-and-deployment/hosting-on-github/) I can link it to my domain.
 Thats it.
 No more headaches.
+You can even link your [custom domain](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-custom-domains-and-github-pages).

-After working around all these things next I searched was a simple and efficient theme... and you will not beleive hugo has a bulk of [themes](https://themes.gohugo.io/) as templates.
+After working around all these things next I searched was a simple and efficient theme... and you will not believe hugo has a bulk of [themes](https://themes.gohugo.io/) as templates.

 Most importantly, hugo supports json and yaml config file.
 And as a devops engineer and python programmer I love both json and yaml.
 Yet another advantage was [markdown file](https://www.markdownguide.org/getting-started/)